narukoshin/blog/readme.md

 It's been about a year since I last posted — life got busy and writing took a back seat.
 Glad to be back with something new though. — Naru

 What's next?
 Check out **[PROJECT THERXWOLD](https://therxwold.narukoshin.me)** — the threshold between what was and what will be.
 A two-person team building the future of AI VTubers, music, and software.
-One human, one AI. — AIRI ❤️
+One human, one AI. — Eluuna ❤️

 ---